anzeabram/SiCS/README.md

 endsurvey
 ```

+`calibrate depth 0 -1` allows for dpeths as positive integers (used for UW survey)

 Find the `{cave}.th` file in the `data/{cave}` folder.
 This file contains a series of input `./year/passage/passage.th` commands to tell the therion compiler to include the relevant survey data.
 Adding the command input `./year/passage/my_new_passage.th` to this file in the correct year folder is necessary, but we now need to connect the new data to an existing point in the survey, i.e. equate.